xin9le/DeclarativeSql/README.md

 ### Enable environment specific feature

 `BulkInsert` / `InsertAndGetId` (etc.) methods are environment specific feature.
-If you want to use them, please install following package.
+If you want to use them, please install following package and call follows once.

 ```